cube3power/atsd/rule-engine/notifications/hipchat.md

 ## Overview

-The `HIPCHAT` [notification](../web-notifications.md) allows sending alert messages, alert detail tables, and charts into [HipChat Data Center](https://www.atlassian.com/software/hipchat/enterprise/data-center) channels.
+`HIPCHAT` [notifications](../web-notifications.md) send alert messages, alert detail tables, and charts into [HipChat Data Center](https://www.atlassian.com/software/hipchat/enterprise/data-center) channels.
 The integration is based on the [HipChat API v2](https://www.hipchat.com/docs/apiv2).

 ## Prerequisites

-* Install and configure the [Web Driver](web-driver.md) in order to enable sending chart screenshots into HipChat.
+* Install and configure the [Web Driver](web-driver.md) in order to send chart screenshots into HipChat.

 ## Create Bot

-* Login into HipChat as an administrator.
+* Log in to HipChat as an administrator.
 * Click on **System**.

     ![](images/system.png)